 Steam is a platform that distributes digital copies of games.
 You can create a free account and browse the directory of thousands of games, some of which are even free!
 Now you do not have to spend a whole lot on consoles and use the computer you already have to get classic 90s games at reasonable prices.
 Besides a video game store, Steam is a community portal that connects you to your friends and enables you to play together.

 Today we are going to look at single games, so do not be surprised if you do not see Street Fighter 30th Anniversary or Shenmue I and II on this list.
-A list with the best retro compilations on Steam is coming soon!
+A list with the best retro compilations on Steam is on my agenda, but not today.

 Without any further ado, let us get started.
 Below are the 5 best retro games on Steam: